-The NC is satisfied that the Board comprises directors who as a group provide core competencies such as accounting or finance, legal, business or management experience, industry knowledge, strategic planning experience and customer-based experience or knowledge, which are required for the Board to be effective in decision making.
+Pending the appointment of a new Independent Director, the NC is satisfied that the Board comprises directors who as a group provide core competencies such as accounting or finance, legal, business or management experience, industry knowledge, strategic planning experience and customer-based experience or knowledge, which are required for the Board to be effective in decision making.

-Independent Directors constructively challenge and help develop proposals on strategy; and review the performance of Management in meeting agreed goals and objectives and monitor the reporting of performance.
+Independent Directors constructively challenge and help develop proposals on strategy; and review the performance of

+Management in meeting agreed goals and objectives and monitor the reporting of performance.
 The Independent Directors discuss regularly without the presence of Management matters such as the changes that they like to see in Board processes, corporate governance initiatives, and matters which they wish to discuss during the Board meetings.

-The NC is of the view that the current Board and Board Committees comprises persons who as a group provide an appropriate balance and diversity of skills, experience and knowledge for the Board to be effective.
+The NC is of the view that the current Board and Board Committees comprise persons who as a group provide an appropriate balance and diversity of skills, experience and knowledge for the Board to be effective.
 There is no formal diversity policy adopted by the Company and it may consider adopting a formal policy in due course.